The Compilability Thresholds of 2-CNF to OBDD: Random 2-CNF with Clause Replacement

 \subsection{High Treewidth in $\calH_2(n,\delta n)$}

-Corollary~\ref{corollary:tw_threshold_for_2CNF} tells us that a random CNF $F$ almost always has high treewidth when drawn from $\calF_2(n,\delta n)$ with $\delta > 1/2$, but is it also true when $F$ is drawn from $\calH_2(n,\delta n)$?
-This better be the case, because high treewidth is an essential component in the proof of Lemma~\ref{lemma:target_lemma}.
+Lemma~\ref{lemma:tw_threshold_for_2CNF} tells us that a random CNF $F$ almost always has high treewidth when drawn from $\calF_2(n,\delta n)$ with $\delta > 1/2$, but is it also true when $F$ is drawn from $\calH_2(n,\delta n)$?
+This question has to be addressed because high treewidth is an essential component in the proof of Lemma~\ref{lemma:target_lemma}.
 To prove that high treewidth indeed occurs almost always in $F \sim \calH_2(n,\delta n)$, we show that $F$ is unlikely to contain more than $\sqrt{n}$ duplicate clauses.
-This will mean that the primal graph of $F \sim \calH_2(n,\delta n)$ is essentially a graph $G \sim \calGr(n,\delta n)$ from which we remove at most $\sqrt{n}$.
+This will mean that the primal graph of $F \sim \calH_2(n,\delta n)$ is essentially a graph $G \sim \calGr(n,\delta n)$ from which we remove at most $\sqrt{n}$ vertices.
 But then, since $G$ has treewidth $\Omega(n)$ with high probability (Theorem~\ref{theorem:tw_threshold_for_graphs_uniform}), we will have that the graph of $F$ has treewidth at least $\Omega(n) - \sqrt{n} = \Omega(n)$ with high probability.

 So let us show that we do not have too many duplicate clauses in $F = C_1 \land \cdots \land C_m \sim \calH_2(n,\delta n)$.
 For $k \in [m]$ fixed, the probability that the clause $C_k$ is identical to a clause in $C_1,\dots,C_{k-1},C_{k+1},\dots,C_m$ is $1 - \left(\frac{N-1}{N}\right)^{m-1}$, with $N= 4 \binom{n}{2} = 4n^2-4n$, so the expected number of non-unique clauses (the number of people with non-unique birthday) is